Simon Marsh, Published 20 March 2014.

 Art is Art.
 Everything else is Everything else.
 Art-as-Art.
 Art from Art.
 Art on Art and Art of Art.

 The fact remains, that it is a constancy of an oscillation between elements of the sublime and beautiful that undoubtedly lend the work its power.
-The overriding mobility and fluidity of the human sensorium that refuses to be fixed by any literal pictorial narrative and the acute employment of painterly techniques of negation that privilege and thereby intensify certain features of the subject, can be seen to be pictorial ‘problems’ Chandler successfully negotiates.
+The pictorial problem solving that Chandler successfully negotiates is the overriding mobility and fluidity of the human sensorium that refuses to be fixed by any literal pictorial narrative and the acute employment of painterly techniques of negation that privilege and thereby intensify certain features of the subject.
 Coupled with the exceptional phenomenological qualities of tactility and finally the inhabiting of a rarefied space that exists between and beyond the space of a postmodern conceptualism and the representational space of some surface orientated trite photo-realistic knockoff, that begins to affirm the configuration of Chandler’s output toward a formal discernment of the metamodern “which has come to dominate the cultural imagination over the last few years”.

 Metamodern neoromanticism should not merely be understood as re-appropriation: it is the re-signification of the commonplace with significance, the ordinary with mystery, the familiar with the seemliness of the unfamiliar and the finite with the semblance of the infinite.
 Indeed, it should be interpreted as the opening up of new lands in situ of the old.